Microsoft has announced that Office 365 ProPlus will be available free to OHIO students some time later this academic year.

 If you don't want to wait for the free ProPlus version to become available, you still can purchase an Office 365 University subscription from Bobcat Depot.
 Just keep in mind that Microsoft does not issue refunds.
 We will update this page as we learn more.

 Office 365 University is currently for "students" only and includes:

 Four year subscription exclusively for eligible higher education students.
 Office can be installed on 2 PCs or Macs plus select mobile devices.

 The latest versions of the Office apps and access to Cloud Services Application availability and features vary by platform and device.
 Customers with an active subscription will be entitled to the newest versions when available.

-Athens Campus - Students can purchase Office 365 University from the Technology Depot, Baker University Center, 112 (Tech Depot Hours).
+Athens Campus - Students can purchase Office 365 University from the Bobcat Depot, Baker University Center, 112 (Bobcat Depot Hours).